Made from Alabama botanicals. Distilled here. Available in season.

 Two Saturdays a month.
 Two batches per day.
 Roughly 20 bottles total.

 Our alembic runs on a schedule, announced in advance.
 Each Saturday distillation is a specific in-season botanical, distilled fresh, bottled immediately.
-When the batch sells, it's gone.
+When the batch sells, it is gone.
 The same botanical may return in a future season when the plant is ready.
 Or it may not.

 Distillation days are open to watch.
 Come in during your walk-in window and the still will likely be running.